sankomil/wordle-app/frontend/README.md

 ## Trade-off

 Currently my gamestate is all stored on the server-side - thus making the process of updating gamestate on page refresh/open a little slower.
 This is because of the possible number of attempts that can be added.
 The localStorage has a limitation that, as I understand, is different from browser to browser.
 Furthermore, storing large amounts of data in localStorage can slow down the browser, which also made it unsuitable as a potential option for storing game state.
 While this would be a satisfactory solution if the number of attempts was fixed and limited - as is the case for NYT Wordle - the possibility of the attempts being flexible made me consider server side storage as a more suitable solution

-## Future enhancements
-The following are improvements I'd like to make the project:

-- Enhanced responsiveness: Currently the application is best suited for desktop browsers.
-I would want to use Bootstrap to make the implementation easier - though it does constrain the styling
-- CI/CD pipeline:
-    - Github workflows: Setup a Github workflow to run on a new release.
-This would build and deploy the solution to the hosting portal of choice.
-        - I have not implemented this currently because it woul not be possible to test this solution with my current implementation - with my DB running locally.
-Furthermore, it would incur hosting charges.
-    - Containerize the solution: Create a docker-compose and Dockerfile for the solutions to make them easily hostable, tying back into the previous point.
-I had issues testing this, as my DB is hosted locally, which does not work well on Docker (`host.docker.internal` is not automatically available on Linux systems, it is needed to make localhost ports available inside docker image).
-- Testing: Currently the project has no testing.
-I would want to implement this for better coverage, as well as also use it for further maintainability.
-As more developers are added to the project, code quality and integration will become extremely important.
-Thus testing would be necessary